chrisbvrns/MCA-2022/README.md

 For this weeks task, I have decided to transcribe a Piano arrangement of Porter Robinson's "Language" - covered by Evan Duffy.

 Attached below is the transcribed piece, or alternatively, the transcribed piece can be downloaded from [MuseScore](Insert Link when done)

+## Week 3 - Encoding

+Based on a continuation of Week 2's task, we were asked to export our transcribed piece from MuseScore and export it to a MusicXML file.
+We then converted our MusicXML files to an MEI file.

+Both formats can be found below:
+- MusicXML
+- MEI

+### Verovio Task

+Below is my imported MEI file of Porter Robinson's "Language" through Verovio